Skip to content

 /* This is a block comment */

-/* Line comments are not supported in Grapa */
+/* Both block and line comments are supported in Grapa */

 Back to Top